Merit Medical Systems (NASDAQ:MMSI) Releases FY21 Earnings Guidance

-Merit Medical Systems (NASDAQ:MMSI) issued an update on its FY21 earnings guidance on Thursday morning.
+Merit Medical Systems (NASDAQ:MMSI) updated its FY21 earnings guidance on Thursday.
 The company provided earnings per share (EPS) guidance of $2.07-2.22 for the period, compared to the Thomson Reuters consensus estimate of $2.13.
 The company issued revenue guidance of $1.06-1.07 billion, compared to the consensus revenue estimate of $1.07 billion.Merit Medical Systems also updated its FY 2021 guidance to $2.070-$2.220 EPS.

-Merit Medical Systems (NASDAQ:MMSI) last issued its earnings results on Thursday, October 28th.
-The medical instruments supplier reported $0.52 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.44 by $0.08.
-The business had revenue of $267.02 million for the quarter, compared to analysts’ expectations of $260.61 million.
-Merit Medical Systems had a net margin of 4.10% and a return on equity of 12.93%.
-The business’s revenue for the quarter was up 9.4% compared to the same quarter last year.
-During the same quarter in the previous year, the firm posted $0.42 EPS.
-On average, equities research analysts expect that Merit Medical Systems will post 2.14 EPS for the current year.
+Merit Medical Systems (NASDAQ:MMSI) last issued its quarterly earnings results on Thursday, October 28th.
+The medical instruments supplier reported $0.52 earnings per share for the quarter, beating analysts’ consensus estimates of $0.44 by $0.08.
+Merit Medical Systems had a return on equity of 12.93% and a net margin of 4.10%.
+The business had revenue of $267.02 million for the quarter, compared to the consensus estimate of $260.61 million.
+During the same quarter in the previous year, the company posted $0.42 earnings per share.
+Merit Medical Systems’s revenue for the quarter was up 9.4% compared to the same quarter last year.
+On average, equities analysts anticipate that Merit Medical Systems will post 2.14 earnings per share for the current fiscal year.

 Merit Medical Systems, Inc engages in the manufacture and marketing of proprietary disposable medical devices.
 It operates through the Cardiovascular and Endoscopy segments.
 The Cardiovascular segment consists of peripheral intervention, cardiac intervention, interventional oncology and spine, and cardiovascular and critical care product groups.